 Dihydrotestosterone is a hormone that stimulates the development of male characteristics (an androgen).
 It is made through conversion of the more commonly known androgen, testosterone.
-Almost 10% of the testosterone produced by an adult each day is converted to dihydrotestosterone, by the testes and prostate (in men), the ovaries (in women), the skin and other parts of the body.
+Almost 10% of the testosterone produced by an adult each day is converted to dihydrotestosterone.
+This takes place in the testes and prostate (in men), in the ovaries (in women), as well as the skin and other parts of the body such as the liver.
 This figure is much lower before puberty however, and it is thought that the increased dihydrotestosterone production may be responsible for the start of puberty in boys, causing development of the genitals (penis, testes and scrotum) and growth of pubic and body hair.
 This hormone also causes the prostate to grow and is thought to combine with testosterone causing the expression of male sexual behaviour.
 Dihydrotestosterone is many times more potent than testosterone, and many of the effects that testosterone has in the body only happen after it is converted to dihydrotestosterone.

 Much less is known about the importance of dihydrotestosterone in women, but it is known to cause much of the body and pubic hair growth seen in girls after puberty and may help to determine the age at which girls begin puberty.

 The amount of dihydrotestosterone present in the body from day to day depends on the amount of testosterone present.
-When levels of testosterone increase, more of it is converted to dihydrotestosterone and so levels of dihydrotestosterone therefore also increase as a result.
+When levels of testosterone increase, more of it is converted to dihydrotestosterone and so levels of dihydrotestosterone also increase as a result.